Moagg3/Song-Popularity-Predictor/README.md

 # HitOrMiss - ML and Backend

 ## DESCRIPTION:
-This part of the application is responsible for the Machine Learning and backend for predicting the Hit percentage for a sing.
+This part of the application is responsible for the Machine Learning and backend for predicting the Hit percentage for a song.
 The final outcome of this repository is an API that can be used for making country-wise hit probability prediction.

 File description and responsibilities of each component: